-Apple working with Chinese telecom firms to reduce spam: state media
+Apple in touch with Chinese telcos on ways to cut spam

 The criticism highlights an increasingly fraught balancing act for the firm in the world’s biggest smartphone market at a time of mounting trade tensions between China and the United States.
 Both countries have imposed tariffs on exported goods and are fighting over patents and technology.

-While China is limited in its ability to match tariff for tariff, it has stepped up scrutiny of business dealings involving U.S. firms including Facebook Inc and recently scuppered a deal between U.S. chipmakers Qualcomm Inc and NXP Semiconductors.
+While China is limited in its ability to match tariff for tariff, it has stepped up scrutiny of business dealings involving U.S. firms including Facebook Inc (FB.O) and recently scuppered a deal between U.S. chipmakers Qualcomm Inc (QCOM.O) and NXP Semiconductors (NXPI.O).

-Alphabet Inc’s Google, which quit China’s search engine market in 2010, will block some websites and search terms from the version of its search engine that it plans to launch in China, two sources have told Reuters.
+Alphabet Inc’s (GOOGL.O) Google, which quit China’s search engine market in 2010, will block some websites and search terms from the version of its search engine that it plans to launch in China, two sources have told Reuters.

-Reporting by Beijing Monitoring Desk and Brenda Goh; Writing by Sayantani Ghosh; Editing by Sunil Nair and Himani Sarkar
+Reporting by Beijing Monitoring Desk and Brenda Goh; Writing by Sayantani Ghosh; Editing by Sunil Nair/Himani Sarkar/Alexander Smith